gordonywang/Worldwide-Food-and-Feed-Production/README.md

 •	Applied R’s qgraph package to create network diagrams (25% of project’s graphics) to visualize relationships among top 10 producers of top produced food cereal and among top 10 producers of top produced feed milk in terms of partial correlations among each countries’ trend in yearly production totals for each.
 (Only used 10 countries for each diagram due to poster's size constraint.)

+For the diagrams, line thickness indicates strength of relationship (partial correlation), and green indicates positive and red indicates negative.
-Objective of graphics was to ask: "Do correlations between countries' food/feed production reveal any meaningful relationships?"
+Objective was to ask: "Do correlations between countries' food/feed production reveal any meaningful relationships?".
+I was interested in seeing if partial correlations among countries mapped in any way to their geographic separation.

 Dataset can be accessed here: https://www.kaggle.com/dorbicycle/world-foodfeed-production or by downloading FAO.csv directly above, which is necessary to run the code.